-Fellow Education Day: One-half day per month is a dedicated education day for the fellows.
+Fellow Education Day: Two-half days per month are dedicated education days for the fellows.
 Fellows are released from clinical duties in order to attend the education sessions.
-This conference consists of a core curriculum covering all aspects of renal physiology, molecular and cell biology of the kidney and vascular system as well as basic immunology.
-The sessions also focus on clinical topics that are taught using cases.
-We also hold debates and "CPCs" for the fellows during these sessions.
-Fellows are given journal articles and handouts prior to the conference and are expected to actively participate.
+The core curriculum covering all aspects of renal physiology, vascular system, basic immunology as well as clinical topics is given during these sessions.
 Additionally, board review sessions are given during this time.

 In addition to the Education Day, there are several other conferences:

-Journal Club: Journal club is held monthly and is required for fellows and faculty.
+Journal Club: Journal club is held once a month and is required for fellows and faculty.
 Fellows and faculty present recent high-impact research articles (basic and clinical) for discussion.
 Fellows are expected to present these papers and offer their own critique of the literature.
 The Division statistician, Dr. Zhiying You, attends the conference to offer teaching and guidance regarding the statistical sections of the articles presented.
-In addition to the Division journal club, we also have a fellow's only journal club that is held once a month at a faculty member's house.
-This journal club is very informal where we discuss key papers in nephrology over dinner.

-Clinical Case Conference: This weekly clinical conference is led by renal fellows with faculty attendance and consists of presentation of cases with discussion initially be fellows and afterwards by faculty.
+Clinical Case Conference: This weekly clinical conference is led by renal fellows with faculty attendance and consists of the presentation of cases with discussion initially be fellows and afterward by faculty.

-Renal Grand Rounds: This weekly conference consists of in-depth review of core topics in nephrology.
-It is clinically based, primarily presented by fellows, and provides the fellows opportunites to learn how to deliver lectures for their future careers.
+Renal Grand Rounds: This weekly conference consists of an in-depth review of core topics in nephrology.
+It is clinically based, primarily presented by fellows, and provides the fellow's opportunities to learn how to deliver lectures for their future careers.

 Renal Pathology Course: Once a month, our renal pathologist, Dr. Scott Lucia reviews renal pathology.
 Fellows and faculty discuss the renal biopsies with the renal pathologist and fellows received additional training in the interpretation of renal biopsies and glomerular and tubular diseases.